eyast/eyast.github.io/_projects/3D_Display.md

 In addition to the power supply requirements, it is important to note that the storage SD card for the Nvidia Jetson Nano should not only have a large capacity, preferably above 32GB, but also be fast.
 The choice of a fast SD card is crucial as it directly impacts the inference time of the system.
 A high-speed SD card enables quicker read and write operations, facilitating faster data access and processing, ultimately reducing the time it takes for the Nano to perform inference tasks.
 Therefore, selecting a storage SD card that combines ample capacity with fast transfer speeds is essential for optimizing the overall performance of the Jetson Nano.

 #### NVidia Hello World repository
 I built my work on the excellent Hello World Nvidia [repository](https://github.com/dusty-nv/jetson-inference).
 The very first thing I did was a smoke test: I ran one of the built-in networks to validate that it works,.
-I cloned the "hello world" repository, and ran  `python/examples/posenet.py` .
+I cloned the "hello world" repository, and ran  `python/examples/posenet.py` with the default `resnet18-body` backbone network, `keypoints` overlay and `0.15` acceptance threshold, capturing from `/dev/video0`.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">